The Cloud Economy

 What's new for the customers?

-With the accelerated pace of technology innovation, customers are increasingly looking for solutions that
+With the accelerated pace of technology innovation, customers have new expectations

 Cloud Economy products meet those requirements.
 In addition, the data flow between customers and vendors allows these latter to provide more benefits such as proactive services based on consumption history.
 For example, Spotify users are proposed a “Discover Weekly” playlist based on their music listening profile.